filesmuggler/ts2020_manipulator/README.md

 Control Theory project at Poznan University of Technology

 ## Idea
-Automata implementation of UR5 arm with gripper detecting objects on the conveyor belt and moving them to the box.
+Automata implementation of Puma arm with gripper detecting objects on the conveyor belt and moving them to the box.

 ## HOW TO
 To start simulation: